 The Master of Science in Nutrition with Distance Learning Internship (MSDI) program offers students the opportunity to complete a master's degree and the accredited internship.
-The internship program meets the Accreditation Council for Education in Nutrition and Dietetics (ACEND) requirements for eligibility to
+The internship program meets the Accreditation Council for Education in Nutrition and Dietetics (ACEND) requirements for eligibility to write the national registration examination administered by the Commission on Dietetic Registration, the credentialing agency of The Academy of Nutrition and Dietetics.

-The Master of Science in Nutrition with Distance Learning Internship (MSDI) has been granted candidacy status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), 120 South Riverside Plaza, Suite 2000, Chicago, IL, 60606-6995, 1-800-877-1600, ext.
+The Master of Science in Nutrition with Distance Learning Internship (MSDI) has been granted full accreditation status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), 120 South Riverside Plaza, Suite 2000, Chicago, IL, 60606-6995, 1-800-877-1600, ext.
 5400, eatright.org/acend.

 The course of study will develop the student's knowledge and skills in the areas of clinical nutrition, community nutrition and dietetic management.
-The internship consists of 1,320 hours of "hands-on" application of dietetic practice meeting the preparation of entry-level Registered Dietitian Nutritionist.
+The internship consists of 1,320 hours of "hands-on"

+application of dietetic practice meeting the preparation of entry-level Registered Dietitian Nutritionist.
 The emphasis for the Distance Learning Internship is Community Nutrition.